Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread: Pulse Performance

 where $U_k$ represents the unitary propagator corresponding to the $k^\text{th}$ pulse segment.
 When replacing rectangular pulses with amplitude-modulated pulses, the pulse area conservation condition must be strictly satisfied:

 For $\pi/2$ pulses, the conserved area must satisfy $A = \pi/2$, while $\pi$ pulses require $A = \pi$.
-This area conservation condition ensures coherent superposition of atomic wavepackets and complete population transfer.
+This area conservation condition ensures coherent superposition of atomic wavepackets and complete population transfer, respectively.

 In numerical simulations, the maximum Rabi frequency of rectangular pulses is set as $\Omega_{\text{rec}} = \pi \times 10^5\,\text{kHz}$.
 The effective Rabi frequencies of rectangular and Gaussian pulses used for calculations are shown in figure \ref{figure3}(a).
+Here, the pulse area is strictly conserved to ensure coherent population transfer, but the peak amplitude varies for different pulse shapes. figure \ref{figure3}(b) shows the pulse shapes normalized to their peak amplitude for a direct visual comparison of their temporal profiles.
 Specifically, the displayed pulses are $\pi$-pulses with 10$\mu$s duration.
 In an idealized cold-atom interferometer model where Raman pulses exhibit uniform transverse intensity distribution and the atomic cloud maintains ultracold temperature with negligible initial velocity spread, all atoms would experience identical effective Raman pulse areas in this limit.
 However, in real cold-atom systems, the atomic cloud undergoes free expansion during free fall due to residual transverse velocities.
 According to statistical mechanics principles, the expanding cloud develops Gaussian phase-space distribution characteristics, where position $\mathbf{r} = (x,y,z)$ and velocity $\mathbf{v} = (v_x,v_y,v_z)$ remain statistically independent.
 The phase-space probability distribution can be expressed as\cite{brzozowski2002time}:

 where $f$ denotes the one-dimensional Gaussian distribution.
 The relative velocity component $v$ of the atomic cloud along the wavevector direction also follows a 1D Gaussian distribution: